brycelelbach/cpp17_features/cpp17_features/03_language_compile-time_conditional_statements.md

 <pre style="display: inline-block;"><code class='sample' sample='cpp17_features/03_language_compile-time_conditional_statements/30_person.cpp#primary'></code></pre>

 NOTES:
-Let's say we have some `person` struct and we want to non-intrusively make it `Destructurable` by implementing a free `get` template function.
+Let's say we have some `person` struct and we want to non-intrusively make it `Destructurable` by implementing a global `get` template function.

 ---